Is cream a good colour for your kitchen?

 More kitchen ideas:

-If you love the look of a farmhouse kitchen, take inspiration from the cottagecore trend and mix wood, brass and rustic ceramics to give a cream kitchen an inviting, homely feel.
+If you love the look of a farmhouse country kitchen, with its shaker kitchen units, take inspiration from the cottagecore trend and mix wood, brass and rustic ceramics to give a cream kitchen an inviting, homely feel.

 Finish the look by accessorising open shelving with stacks of unique pottery, robust bakeware and pots of homegrown herbs.